Yunazaki/TextBasedGame/README.md

 # TextBasedGame

-This was just a text based game created by none other than yours truly.
+This was just a text based game created by none other than yours truly as a project for CEC Video Game Design.
 Hope you enjoy!